PaulTR/AndroidDemoProjects/README.md

 IconColorization: Goes over using Picasso to change the color of drawables programatically.

+MediaSessionwithMediaStyleNotification: Example of using a media session with the MediaStyle notification for Android Lollipop.
+These notifications are used for lock screen media controls.

 NavigationDrawer: An example of using the navigation drawer in an activity to load fragments.
 Also an example of Square's Otto library for firing events from a list to the activity.

 Notifications: Demo of different options available in a standard notification from the Android OS.

 NotificationsCustomLayout: Creates a custom expanded layout for Jellybean+ that uses a service to perform actions based on notification button clicks.

-MediaSessionwithMediaStyleNotification: Example of using a media session with the MediaStyle notification for Android Lollipop.
-These notifications are used for lock screen media controls.

 ProductFlavorsandResources: Uses Gradle and the resource structure of Android to demonstrate creating multiple apps from the same code base.

 Random Kitty Muzei: Plugin for Muzei that displays a new random cat image every hour from a remote source as a device wallpaper.

 Sensor List: Gathers a list of all hardware sensors available on the device, and displays the values that they produce in real time.

+SilenceRingerWidget: Sample code for building a widget that silences the phone (including on Lollipop) with one button press.

 StaggeredGridView: Sample app using Etsy's StaggeredGridView library - https://github.com/etsy/AndroidStaggeredGrid